We know that families can be a wonderful source of support, but that they can also present challenges too.

 What is Family Counselling?

-What happens in a Family Counselling session?
+What happens in Family Counselling?

 Book an appointment

-If you're new to counselling and would like to find out what it's like you can try a free Live Chat with a Relate Counsellor.
+If you're new to Counselling and would like to find out what it's like you can try a free Live Chat with a Relate Counsellor.

 If you have any further questions about counselling, try our FAQs.